 HSE is only able to provide generic information on health and safety issues and cannot give specific advice on individual cases as the circumstances of each individual situation will be different.
-Ultimately only the courts can give an authoritative interpretation of the law when considering the application of the Health and Safety at Work Regulations (HSWA) and the Management of Health and Safety at Work Regulations (MHSWR).
+Ultimately only the courts can give an authoritative interpretation of the law when considering the application of the Health and Safety at Work Act (HSWA) and the Management of Health and Safety at Work Regulations (MHSWR).

 You can find more detailed guidance on your duties in the Approved Code of Practice and guidance on regulations Legionnaires' disease: The control of legionella bacteria in water systems (L8).
 This contains practical guidance on how to manage and control the risks in your system.
 Following the guidance is not compulsory and you are free to take other action, but if you do follow the guidance you will normally be doing enough to comply with the law.

 The legal duty for landlords who provide residential accommodation to consider, assess and control the risks of exposure to Legionella to their tenants is not new.
 This requirement stems from the Control of Substances Hazardous to Health Regulations 1989; Section 3(2) of the Health and Safety at Work Act 1974 makes provision for the legislation to apply to landlords of both business and domestic premises.
 All water systems require an assessment of the risk which they can carry out themselves if they are competent, or employ somebody who is.